agda/agda-stdlib/notes/first-contribution.md

 How to contribute a first PR to agda-stdlib
 ===========================================

-The typical workflow when contributing with the standard library's repository is to interact with two remote versions of the repository:
+The typical workflow when contributing to the standard library's repository is to interact with two remote versions of the repository:

 1. agda/agda-stdlib, the official one from which you can pull updates so that